AxolStudio/STLGameDevSite/content/about.md

   <br>

 * Tim I Hely &mdash; <i class="i fa-brands fa-discord"></i> seifertim, [<i class="i fa-brands fa-itch-io"></i> seifertim](https://seifertim.itch.io/), [<i class="i fa-brands fa-itch-io"></i> axolstudio](https://axolstudio.itch.io/)
   : Tim has been a member of the St. Louis Game Development community since his first Game Jam in April 2014.
-He is the Founder of [Axol Studio](https://axolstudio.com) games company.
+He is the Founder of [Axol Studio](https://axolstudio.com) game company.
   <br>
   <br>

 * TimConceivable &mdash; <i class="i fa-brands fa-discord"></i> timconceivable, [<i class="i fa-brands fa-itch-io"></i> timconceivable](https://timconceivable.itch.io/)
   : TimConceivable! is a 2D artist, game developer, and musical dabbler.
-He has been an active member of the community since 2011 when he started his game dev journey.
-In the following years he has participated in over 40 game jams and completed zero games.
-He was also a board member from 2018 - 2019.
+He has been an active member of the community since 2010 when he started his game dev journey.
+In the following years he has participated in over 40 game jams and *completed* zero games.
+He was also a Co-op board member from 2018 to 2019.
   <br>
   <br>